yehiatarek63/YelpCamp/README.md

 This is the new campground form with all necessary validations on both the client side and server side.<br></br>

 # Notes
-Feel free to fork the website and add additional features like a map. just cd into the directory, then type npm install, then nodemon app.js to view the website on localhost.
+Feel free to fork the website and add additional features like a map. just cd into the directory, then type npm install, then nodemon app.js to view the website on localhost.Note that you need to have node.js installed alongg with MongoDB